EB Medicine Policies

 Statement on the Use of Artificial Intelligence (AI) Tools in Content Production

 EB Medicine’s clinical content is developed and independently peer reviewed by expert practicing clinicians.
-We do not permit the use of generative or AI-assisted tools in the creation of substantive clinical content, including manuscripts, clinical pathways, recommendations, interpretations, or images.
+Generative or AI-assisted tools may not be used to create substantive clinical content, including manuscripts, clinical pathways, recommendations, or clinical interpretations.

 Statement of Human and Animal Rights